RaoulMa/jekyll-now/topfive.md

 ---

 <div style="text-align:justify;">
-This is a small selection of books that have inspired my thinking.
+Below is a small selection of books that have inspired my thinking.
 <br><br>

 <strong>Five Physics Books</strong>